GANGANI/toporesolve/README.md

 $ echo -n "api-id" | base64
 ```

-Example header request:
+Example POST request, with content of `example.txt` set to `"The University of Oklahoma has received a  million gift from Delta Dental of Oklahoma and Delta Dental of Oklahoma Foundation to the OU College of Dentistry to fund a dental clinic on the OU-Tulsa campus."`:
 ```bash
 curl -X POST -H "Authorization: Basic base64-api-id" -H "Content-Type: text/plain" -H "Accept: application/json" -m 60 --data-binary @example.txt https://cloud-api.gate.ac.uk/process/yodie-en -o output.json
 ```

-Programmatically, you can use the python `requests` library to do this:
+Programmatically, you can use python's [requests](https://pypi.org/project/requests/) library:
 ```py
 import requests